 Another option is peer-to-peer lending, an online platform that matches borrowers and lenders using complex algorithms.
 Prosper and LendingClub are two P2P lending sites that typically get good user reviews and handle smaller loans.

 Like anything, P2P loans have pros and cons.
 Two big pros: P2P lending sites prescreen borrowers and investors and tend to offer more competitive rates than traditional financial institutions.
 The rate you pay for a P2P loan will depend on your credit score, the amount you’re borrowing and the loan term.
-The maximum loan amount Prosper and LendingClub will issue is $35,000.
+The maximum loan amounts Prosper and LendingClub will issue are $35,000 and $40,000, respectively.

 Why You Should Think Twice About Small Home Loans